 Pa + 1/2ρv12+ ρgy1 = Pb + 1/2ρv22 + ρgy2 ……………………………(2)

 Here, let the difference in the height = h (as shown in the figure) = y1-y2

 Venturimeter is a flow measurement instrument.
-Here, a converging section of a pipe is used to give an increase in the flow velocity and a corresponding pressure drop from which the flowrate of the fluid is deduced based on the Bernoulli’s equation.
+Here, a converging section of a pipe is used to increase the flow velocity and a corresponding pressure drop from which the flow rate of the fluid is deduced based on Bernoulli’s equation.

 P1 + 1/2ρV12 = P2 + 1/2ρV22